qinlihai/urlshortener/README.md

 To build and run this application on your local machine, type "docker-compose up" under the project root directory.

-Go to http://localhost:3000 to testing the Url Shortener API and Url Shortener Statistics API.
+Go to http://localhost:3000 to test the Url Shortener API and Url Shortener Statistics API.

 ## Coming soon
 - authenticate and authorize API requests using jwt